mkowoods/jhds-projects/jhds-pml-project/har-project.md

 ###Baselining

-To determine our baseline accuracay there are 5 variables if we just randomly guess we would expect to have an overall accuracy rate of around 20%
+To determine our baseline accuracy we'll apply two naive approaches.
+Firstly, there are 5 variables if we just randomly guess we would expect to have an overall accuracy rate of around 20%.

 ```r